Das Praehistorium: Rainy day adventure in the KMC

 It rains an awful lot in Germany.
 That’s one thing we picked up on pretty quickly.

-Instead of canceling our plans, most soggy days, we put on our boots, hats and jackets — even in the middle of summer — and head out, anyway.
+Instead of canceling our plans, most soggy days, we put on our boots, hats and jackets and head out, anyway.
 Otherwise, we might be stuck in the house weekend after weekend for months at a time.

 We want to see all of the sights and make the most of our short time here, but every now and then, the thought of dragging muddy raingear back into the house one more time makes me want to scream.